h5bp/Front-end-Developer-Interview-Questions/README.md

 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
 * What is the purpose of a code style linting tool?
+* What testing frameworks do you have experience with

 #### Performance Questions: